Odd-Parity Magnetism in Fe-Based Superconductors: First-principles results

 We then introduce a coplanar magnetic order through the term \identity{1\kern-0.25em\text{l}}

 where the matrices refer to the two Fe sites, the five Fe $d$-orbitals, and electronic spin, respectively.
 The full Bloch Hamiltonian matrix is then

 which describes the odd parity magnet assuming a constant (in orbital space) magnetic moment.
 Diagonalizing the $40\times 40$ matrix, we obtain the band energies in the odd parity magnetic phase.
-We quantify the spin splitting $\delta E$ as the splitting at a point on the Fermi surface along the path $\Gamma'$ to $\mathrm O$ between band $\#23$ and $\#24$ which cross the Fermi level and are therefore relevant for the spin splitting at low energies.
+As expected, the splitting exhibits an $h$-wave structure in momentum space.
+We quantify the spin splitting $\Delta_E$ as the splitting at a point on the Fermi surface along the path $\Gamma'$ to $\mathrm O$ between bands $\#23$ and $\#24$ which cross the Fermi level and are therefore relevant for the spin splitting at low energies.
 We choose $\Gamma'=(0,0,0.3)\pi $ and $\mathrm O=(0.28\sqrt 2, 0.42\sqrt 2, 0.3 )\pi$.
+Fig.~\ref{fig:dft_results}(b) shows the electronic structure along this cut in black, and the spin splitting, $\Delta_E$ in magenta.